-1.2.3 Graduate Studies Coordinator and Director of Graduate Studies
+1.2.3 Associate Director and Director of Graduate Studies

-The Graduate Studies Coordinator is Dr Sarah Apetrei, based at the Faculty of Theology and Religion, and is available to help where appropriate in matters related to your academic progress and wellbeing.
+The Associate Director of Graduate Studies is Dr Sarah Apetrei, based at the Faculty of Theology and Religion, and is available to help where appropriate in matters related to your academic progress and wellbeing.
 The Faculty's Director of Graduate Studies (DGS) has responsibility for graduate students in Theology and Religion.
 Please contact Dr Apetrei in the first instance if you have questions or concerns. (email: sarah.apetrei@theology.ox.ac.uk).